 Emily instilled 500 millilitres of water herself with guidance from her mother and myself.
 She deflated the balloon and counted to three before the catheter was removed.

 She sat on the toilet and the evacuation started!
-With every shriek of laughter Emily passed more and more water and faeces!
+With every shriek of laughter Emily passed more and more water and feces!
 She laughed and laughed and her mother cried with delight!
 She was very proud at the end of the irrigation!

 The process took 10 minutes start to finish!
 Emily has had a poo on the big toilet today for the first time in her life!